 While negative information about your student loans may disappear from your credit reports after seven years, the student loans themselves will remain on your credit reports — and in your life — until you pay them off.
 In very rare circumstances, you may be able to get rid of your student loans through bankruptcy, but in general, the only way to make your loans disappear is to finish repayment.

 How to get rid of student loans

-If you’re struggling to repay your student loans, there are different repayment plans that keep your loans current and don’t break the bank.
-Consider all of your options before choosing the best one for your needs.
+If you’re struggling to repay your student loans, there are different repayment plans that can help you keep your loans current without breaking the bank.
+Consider all of your options before choosing the best plan for your needs.

 Income-driven repayment plan